anon-neurips-submission/pearl/README.md

 ## PEARL with Boardgames

-## boardgames LP

 ### To setup environment:

 - Use a conda python 3.7 environment
--`conda create -n agrs python=3.7 && conda activate agrs`
+-`conda create -n pearl python=3.7 && conda activate pearl`
 - `pip install -r requirements.txt`
 - 'Figure out which version of pytorch you need; install from wheel'

-YOU SHOULD PROBABLY MODIFY SLURM/SH files so that you can make sure jsons are right.
+- 'export PYTHONPATH=.'

 you first want to train some LP and some noLP games (can be on separate machines).
 Make sure you save checkpoints.
 You can evaluate loss curves and LP gen curves in log dir runs/